EstiNet/ClioteSky/README.md

 send [Cliote Name or Category to be sent to] [String]

 ### alive
-Common "keep-alive" signals sent to the client must be responded with an "alive" function.
-If the message is not responded within 5 seconds, the Cliote will be marked as offline.
+Common "keep-alive" signals sent to the server must be responded with an "alive" function.
+If the message is not responded within 5 seconds, the server will be marked offline.
 Usage:
 alive